bamsarts/bamsarts.github.io/_posts/2018-06-25-Is-Redux-Just-a-Small-Javascript-Library.md

 - Data fetching from server
 - etc

 In the react component has a state.
-State makes application more dynamically.
+State makes application more dynamics.
 Changes in each component are generally done by changing their status.

 ### When is the right time to use redux on react ?